 There is one model that (wisely) never made the jump from model to lover.
 Sylvette David, who sat for the famous “Sylvette” painting at the age of just 17, kept her relationship with Picasso a platonic one.
-It’s even said that Brigette Bardot got her signature long, blonde ponytail from David.
+It’s even said that Brigette Bardot got her signature long, blond

 Picasso met Sylvette when she was living in the south of France with her English-born mother and her mother’s boyfriend Toby Jelinek, a maker of avant-garde metal chairs.
 Picasso took a fancy to Jelinek’s style and ordered two chairs for his nearby studio.
 When Jelinek delivered the works he had Sylvette in tow.
 Several days later, Picasso appeared with a picture of her, drawn from memory and asked her to pose for him.
 In the months that she sat for him he produced over forty pictures of her.